 First of all, due to the Full HD resolution which is fairly low for a 27″ monitor, we don’t recommend the ASUS VZ27VQ for those who’d use the screen to read or type a lot.

 For checking e-mails, occasional document viewing, and web-surfing, it’s fine, but for office-related tasks that involve a lot of reading and writing, you should either get a 24″ 1080p or a 27″ 1440p monitor.

 Due to the low pixel density, the text is blurry and smudgy, there’s not a lot of screen space available, and lastly, certain details are lost.

 However, in video games and movies, the above-mentioned issues are not as noticeable.

 The ASUS VZ27VQ monitor features a VA panel which will thanks to its high static contrast ratio of 3,000:1 provide you with deep blacks as well as vibrant colors and wide viewing angles.

 Other panel-related specs include a 250-nit peak brightness, true 8-bit color depth, and a 5ms response time speed, which removes ghosting of fast-moving objects.

 Overall, the ASUS VZ27VQ delivers a decent performance with low input lag of around 10ms.

-While it’s exceptional for watching movies and gaming thanks to its curved screen, rich colors, and bright picture, it’s mediocre for everything else.
+While it’s exceptional for watching films and gaming thanks to its curved screen, rich colors, and bright picture, it’s mediocre for everything else.